ishakmohmed/Money-Master/README.md

 above the amount input box.
 Add the new transaction and see the entire view get updated with new values.
 The frontend of this app is made using React.js, a popular frontend JavaScript library to build UI easily.
 The backend of this app is made using Node.js, a JavaScript runtime built on Chrome's V8 JavaScript engine, which means it can get executed outside of browser, unlike React.js or vanilla/plain JavaScript.
-This means it can handle databases and other things outside the browser.
+Thus, it can handle databases and other things outside the browser.
 Together with Node.js, Express.js, a framework for Node.js is used which abstracts away all the complexity of having to create a web server using plain Node.js.
 The database that is used in this app is MongoDB, a super popular document-oriented database with a NoSQL flavour.
 In simple words, the data aren't divided to multiple tables like in a traditional SQL databases such as MySQL or SQL Server, rather, all related data are stored in a document and they can be easily queried.